 Violence against women, including spousal abuse, continued to be a serious problem.
-The law prohibits and has penalties for conviction of domestic violence, but according to a local NGO representative, police failed to carry out their obligations on domestic violence under the law.
+The law prohibits domestic violence, but the law was not enforced.
+Anecdotal media reports suggested that police failed to fully carry out their obligations on domestic violence.

 Authorities stated they had several domestic-violence programs, including training for law enforcement officers, health-care professionals, counselors, social workers, immigration officers, and army officers.